-Our Strategic Plan 2022-2027 sets out our vision for the future, "to be a World Leader in Emergency Response and Community Safety, and is designed to deliver our vision, mission, and values.
-The Commitments highlighted in the Strategic Plan are delivered through the provision of an Annual Business Improvement Plan, which sets out what we will do to deliver against our five-year Commitments.
-The Authority also produces annual plans for managing down risks and improving services with an increasing emphasis on prevention and education.
+Our previous Strategic Plan 2022-2027 set out our vision for the future, "to be a World Leader in Emergency Response and Community Safety", and was designed to deliver our vision, mission, and values.
+The commitments highlighted in the Strategic Plan were delivered through the provision of an Annual Business Improvement Plan, which set out what we aimed to deliver against our five-year commitments.
+The Authority also produced annual plans for mitigating risks and improving services with an increasing emphasis on prevention and education.